 Have a look around the bike for damage and general wear, look at the tires and check fluids.
 It may be more comfortable to pull over and do this by yourself once out on your test ride.
 You want to make sure the bike hasn’t been dropped or crashed.
 Most damaged parts will usually be replaced so check the end of levers, bottom of the pegs, the swing-arm, the front forks, the exhaust, the engine itself if it doesn’t have covers, basically any part of the bike where crash damage could be.
 Make sure the frame has no cracks.
 Check the oil level and how old it is.
 Check the brake fluid and coolant level and color.

 Make sure the bike is cold when you first start it.
 Listen carefully to the engine, check the exhaust for any burning oil (blue smoke and oil smell).
 You want the bike to start up without issue.
 A warm bike will be easy to start and can mask engine problems, if the engine has problems you should be able to pick up on it with a cold start.
 If the bikes been warmed up before you look at it, that can be a sign in itself that somethings wrong.

 Give the bike a little rev once warm, check the throttle response and engine noise.
-Don’t be afraid the check the full rev range, this might be a good idea to do once out on your own during the test ride.
-As said above do this on a cold bike, make sure the full exhaust is cold before starting.
-Keep in mind that hard revving a motorcycle engine that hasn’t warmed up is not good.
+Don’t be afraid the check the full rev range, this might be a good idea to do once out on your own during the test ride as the owner won’t like this.
+Keep in mind that hard revving a motorcycle engine that hasn’t warmed up is very bad for the motorcycle.